Skip to main content

 When should I ask for pronouns?

 It can be a good idea to ask for pronouns in a group facilitation during an introduction.
 It can, however, be unsafe for someone to disclose their gender identity, so discretion should be used.
 If someone does not want to provide their pronouns, that should be respected.
 You can also ask for pronouns on name badges at conferences, group socials and gatherings.
-The best way to introduce pronoun use is to introduce yourself with your gender pronouns.
+The best way to introduce pronoun use is to introduce yourself with your pronouns.
 For example: "Hello my name is Jeff, and I use he/him pronouns."
 This will let people know that you are pronoun conscious.

 Practice with Pronouns

-Gender Pronoun Guide
+Pronoun Guide

 Subject Pronouns Object Pronouns Possessive Pronouns Reflexive Pronoun Example